sarbbjeet/LoRa-Node-Module/README.md

 ## LoRa-Node-Module
 Using an Arduino controller, create a LoRa transceiver for temperature, moisture, and relay circuits.
-The temperature sensor (ds18b20) is connected to the Arduino through a single wire, whilst the capacitive moisture sensor and relay circuit are connected via digital pins.
+The temperature sensor (ds18b20) is connected to the Arduino through 1 wire, whilst the capacitive moisture sensor and relay circuit are connected via digital pins.
 This project is a consolidated version of these components, the following four repositories must be set up in order to test this application.
 1. LoRa Node Module  https://github.com/sarbbjeet/LoRa-Node-Module
 2. LoRa Gateway Module https://github.com/sarbbjeet/LoRa-Gateway-Module